budait/sympchair-js/README.md

 **NOTE**: this tool was designed to be run on an internal network during a symposium, therefore it does not have any authentication/authorization mechanisms.
 This means that anybody who knows the URL can use the admin panels!

-(If You must run this on the same network as other people, use simple http auth to restrict access to the panels.)
+(If You must run this on a public network, use simple http auth to restrict access to the panels and use SSL by using a reverse proxy that supports WebSockets)

 ## Development
 * use `npm run dev`